Christmas Pyramid at the Christmas Market in Basel, Switzerland

 Signing the Basel Wish book at the Basel City Hall

-Climb St. George’s or St Martin’s Towers (CHF 5.00) of Basel Minister for incredible views across the illuminated Old Town.
+Climb St. George’s or St Martin’s Towers (CHF 5.00) of Basel Minster for incredible views across the illuminated Old Town.
 Beware: To get to the spectacular view, you must climb 250 steps.

-Take a ride on the Klingental ferry, which is transformed into a Christmas ferry during the Christmas season.
+Take a ride on the Klingental ferry, which transforms into a Christmas ferry during the Holiday season.

-Walk through at nighttime for lights on the Freie Strasse; it is Basel’s most beautifully decorated street.
+Take a walk at nighttime to see the lights on the Freie Strasse; it is Basel’s most beautifully decorated street.

 Experience a traditional Fondue meal.
-We enjoyed our meal at Walliser Kanne.
+We enjoyed our dinner at Walliser Kanne.

 Fondue dinner in Basel